Measurements conspire nonlocally to restructure critical quantum states: Introduction

-In the static setting of interest here, related works have considered the characterization and generation of entangled states using measurement \cite{benzion2020disentangling,verresen2021efficiently,tantivasadakarn2021longrange,lin2022probing,lu2022measurement}.
+In the static setting of interest here, related works have considered the characterization \cite{benzion2020disentangling} and creation \cite{piroli2021quantum,verresen2021efficiently,tantivasadakarn2021longrange,lin2022probing,lu2022measurement} of entangled states using measurement.
 The measurement-induced teleportation of information in many-body states has meanwhile been investigated in Refs.~\cite{bao2021finite,lin2022probing}.
 In particular, the results of Ref.~\cite{bao2021finite} have revealed that in two (or more) spatial dimensions the quantum states prepared by local unitary dynamics undergo a transition in their response to measurement at a finite time.
-Beyond this time, if the observer performs projective measurements of all but two arbitrarily well-separated degrees of freedom, their resulting quantum state can feature a finite entanglement entropy.
-Focusing on this measurement scheme but instead considering critical states, Ref.~\cite{lin2022probing} has recently shown that the entanglement between the unmeasured degrees of freedom is sensitive to the state's sign structure.
+Beyond this time, if the observer performs projective measurements of all but two arbitrarily well-separated degrees of freedom, their resulting quantum state can remain entangled.
+Focusing on this measurement scheme but instead considering critical states, Ref.~\cite{lin2022probing} has recently shown that the entanglement between the unmeasured degrees of freedom is sensitive to the sign structure of the state.
+Notably, Refs.~\cite{rajabpour2015post,rajabpour2016entanglement} also studied the effects of measuring a finite region of space on entanglement in a critical state, restricting to the case of a nonrandom set of outcomes.
 In this work we are instead concerned with weak local measurements of essentially all degrees of freedom.
 Such measurements extract only partial information on local observables, and all constituents of the system typically remain entangled with one another.
+Moreover, our focus is primarily on the full ensemble of measurement outcomes.

 This paper is organized as follows.
-First, in Sec.~\ref{sec:overview}, we provide an overview of the problems considered here and of our results.
-In Sec.~\ref{sec:qnd} we then discuss the state resulting from a particular weak measurement outcome.
+First, in Sec.~\ref{sec:overview}, we provide overviews of the problems we consider and of our results.
+In Sec.~\ref{sec:qnd} we then discuss the state resulting from a particular set of weak measurement outcomes.
 Following this, in Sec.~\ref{sec:main} we consider averages over an ensemble of outcomes.
-In Sec.~\ref{sec:postselection} we discuss the post-selection problem, and how it can be avoided.
+In Sec.~\ref{sec:postselection} we discuss the postselection problem, and how it can be avoided.
 We provide a summary, and indicate outstanding questions, in Sec.~\ref{sec:discussion}.